Jane42070/dwm/README.md

 ```
 ### Lightdm (Login manager)

-- if you compiled and installed dwm from source keeping the defaults, its executable has to be in `/usr/local/bin`.
+- If you compiled and installed dwm from source keeping the defaults, its executable has to be in `/usr/local/bin`.
-- You have to create a new .desktop file in `/usr/share/xsessions/`:
+- Create a new .desktop file in `/usr/share/xsessions/`:
 - `sudo vim /usr/share/xsessions/dwm.desktop`
 - and paste the following content in it:
 ```